Title

 The Green Mountain Boys Capture Ft.
 Ticonderoga

-The raid is led by two firebrands, Ethan Allen, leader of the Boys, and Benedict Arnold of Massachusetts, who joins the initiative at the last second.
+This raid is led by two firebrands, Ethan Allen, leader of the Boys, and Benedict Arnold, of Massachusetts, who joins the initiative at the last second.

-The main goal is to prevent the British from using Ticonderoga as a staging area to mount an attack from behind against the American militiamen surrounding Boston.
-They also hope to capture the fort’s weapons, and to encourage Canada to ally with the colonies in rebellion against the crown.
+The main goal is to prevent the British from using Ticonderoga as a staging area to mount an attack from behind on the American militia men surrounding Boston.
+They also hope to capture the fort’s weapons, and to encourage Canada to ally with the colonies in rebellion against the Crown.

 A force of 200 raiders approach the fort at daybreak on May 10, ready for action.
 The outcome, however, is comical rather than heroic.